Please click here if you would like to read the first article in the series.

 Staff in the kitchen have heard echoes of a party in the ballroom, but when they check the area is completely quiet and empty.
 A male apparition is sometimes seen standing over guests in bed in one of the rooms.
 He darts for the closet and disappears when seen.
 This entity is also believed to occasionally steal guests’ watches, luggage and jewelry.

 The popular paranormal TV show Ghost Hunters filmed its May 31st, 2006 episode at the Stanley Hotel.
+Check out their “Best of the Stanley Hotel” video here.
 One of the most significant incidents that occurred while the TAPs team was there included a table that inexplicably jumped a couple feet into the air.
 The show’s co-founder Jason Hawes also stated that his bed moved, doors unlocked and thick glasses he had placed by the bed somehow cracked open while spending the night in the room with the ghost-thief.

 The Stanley Hotel Today

 The Stanley Hotel continues to offer accommodations to guests who want to enjoy a little peace and quiet.
 The official website includes a short page discussing possible haunting activity, which can be read here.
 Guest comments posted to the hotel’s Yelp.com profile also outline the occasional paranormal encounter.
 One guest posted a review for a visit in 2009 that stated: